What’s the first step of success in project management?

 At the end of the day, project management doesn’t happen in a vacuum.

-Typically, you’ll have executives, product owners, managers, and a lot of stakeholders across and outside your organization who’re affected by the work you’re doing on each project.
+Typically, you’ll have executives, product owners, project managers, and a lot of stakeholders across and outside your organization who’re affected by the work you’re doing on each project.

 In order to deliver the best outcomes possible, you need buy-in from these stakeholders to guide your efforts, ensure you’re on the right track, and that your efforts are well-coordinated.